dykstrom/mazela-man/06-chapter-6/README.md

     }
 ```

-We want the level value to be visible in the UI, so we update the initUI method and add code for
+We want the level value to be visible in the UI, so we update the `initUI` method and add code
-a new label.
+for a new label.
 This is very similar to the score label.
 We create a JavaFX label, set some
 properties, and bind its text property to the property of the level game variable.
 In the
-bind call we also transform the level property of type Integer to a text property of type
+bind call we also transform the level property of type `Integer` to a text property of type
-String.
+`String`.
 Finally, we add the label as a node at a specified position.

 ```java
     Label levelLabel = new Label();